UNCOM: Zero-shot Context-Aware Command Understanding for Tabletop Scenarios: Architecture of UNCOM

-\subsection{Video processing}
+\subsection{Video Processing}

-Once the object and target are identified, the corresponding frames of the video are extracted using the timestamps generated during the ASR stage.
-A frame is selected at the point when the speaker finishes the relevant word, allowing analysis of the instructor’s pointing gestures and object detection.
-Frames are extracted separately for both the object and the target.
+After identifying the object and target, the corresponding video frames are extracted using the timestamps obtained during the Speech recognition stage.
+For the object and the target, a frame corresponding to the timestamp in which the user finished articulating is analyzed for user pointing gestures and object/location detection.